Papatoetoe

 Residential Intensification

-Subdivision of existing residential lots for medium-density townhouse development.
-These projects require careful earthworks on compact sites, drainage design managing increased impervious coverage, retaining walls between properties at different levels, and shared access way construction.
-All on Papatoetoe's volcanic clay soils.
+Subdividing existing residential lots for medium-density townhouse development.
+Compact sites with real constraints: careful earthworks in limited space, drainage design managing increased impervious coverage, retaining walls between properties at different levels, shared access way construction.
+All on Papatoetoe's volcanic clay soils, which don't make any of it easier.

 Drainage System Upgrades